(Producing Artistic Director)

 (Associate Artistic Director)

 is from Portsmouth, VA.
-He studied Theatre Performance at Norfolk State University.
-Keith has performed with regional theatres, summer stock companies, national tours and theme parks throughout the United States.
-He has also performed at The Edinburgh Festival Fringe, the largest arts festival in the world and takes place in Scotland’s capital city.
+McCoy studied theatre performance at Norfolk State University.
+Keith has worked successfully as a professional theatre artist for more than twenty years.
+He has performed in all types of venues, from indoor and outdoor regional theatres, summer stock companies, national tours and theme parks throughout the United States.
+He has also performed at The Edinburgh Festival Fringe, the largest arts festival in the world and takes place in Scotland's capital city.

 (Core Teaching Artist)